jordemort/docker-pleroma/README.md

 If you want to use RUM indexes, you need a [PostgreSQL container that supports them](https://github.com/jordemort/docker-postgres-rum/).

+If you would like to use the [SoapBox UI](https://soapbox.pub/), you can set an environment variable USE_SOAPBOX to "y".

 ## Persistence

 If you want your instance data to persist properly, you need to mount volumes on the following directories: